intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/06/guest_os_setup.md

 ---
 description: To use Intel® TDX, the guest operating system (OS) must be enabled.
-Multiple distribtuions are ready for Intel TDX as a guest OS.
+Multiple distributions are ready for Intel TDX as a guest OS.
 keywords: enabling guide, Intel TDX, Trust Domain Extension, Confidential Computing, guest OS, operating system
 ---
 <!---